-13['] ITALY

-BAIA
+13' ITALY English version available 2010

-Baia, l'ardente de l'empire romain
+BAIA Baia, l'ardente de l'empire romain

 Pompeii, Vesuvius... two sites so evocative of the archaeology and volcanism of the Naples region.
 So who spares a thought for Baia and the Flegrean Fields?
 And yet, at the time it was the supreme resort for the emperors and aristocracy of Rome, a totally other world on the other side of the bay which represented every vice cited in ancient texts.
 Today Baia is a sunken city, swallowed up by a very rare and particular form of volcanic action: bradyseism.